syntax-tm/PSCerts/README.md

 ## Test

-After building the assembly (`PSCerts.dll`), the module can be imported using the module manifest.
+After building, the module can be imported using the module manifest.

 ```powershell
 Import-Module .\bin\Debug\PSCerts.psd1